Welcome to the

 The Hellenic Financial Ombudsman – Nonprofit Alternative Dispute Resolution Organisation (HFO – ADRO former HOBIS) is a specialized Alternative Dispute Resolution (ADR) entity, registered in the Register of ADR entities of the General Directorate for Market and Consumer Protection, Ministry of Development & Investments and has two units:

 a) The Hellenic Financial Ombudsman (HFO)

 b) The Hellenic Financial ADR Center

-  HFO examines cross-border disputes as a member of the Financial Dispute Resolution Network (FIN-NET).
+The HFO examines cross-border disputes, as a member of the Financial Dispute Resolution Network (FIN-NET).

-  HFO is a competent scheme for out-of-court dispute resolution (ADR) based on:
+The HFO is a competent scheme for out-of-court dispute resolution (ADR) based on:

-  – Law 4141/2013 (art.
+– Law 4141/2013 (a.
 30) (G.G.
-A’ 81/05.04.2013) (measures for the implementation of Regulation (EC) 924/2009 on cross-border payments in the Community and of Regulation (EU) No 260/2012 – technical and business requirements for credit transfers and direct debits in euro)
+A 81/05.04.2013) (measures for the implementation of Regulation (EC) 924/2009 on cross-border payments in the Community and Regulation (EU) No 260/2012 – technical and business requirements for credit transfers and direct debits in euro)

-  HFO-ADRO also participates in the International Network of Financial Services Ombudsman Schemes INFO Network.
+The HFO also participates in the International Network of Financial Services Ombudsman Schemes INFO Network.